National Cavalry: 1794

-Following the partitions of Poland the National Cavalry was disbanded.

-Uniforms, horse tack and arms
+The national cavalry was destroyed together with the state that it defended.

+Uniforms

-The soldiers of the National Cavalry were dressed in the modernized and synchronized Polish national battle dress reflecting the appearance of Hussar and Pancerni dress prescribed by the 1746 proclamation of hetman Michał Kazimierz Radziwiłł.
+The soldiers of the national cavalry were dressed in the modernized and synchronized Polish national battle dress reflecting the appearance of Hussar and Pancerni dress prescribed by the 1746 proclamation of hetman Michał Kazimierz Radziwiłł.
 The 1746 Hussar regiments were dressed in crimson caps and kontuszes, with Navy-blue lapels and collars, while the Pancerni wore Navy-blue caps and kontuszes, with crimson lapels and collars.
-The only difference between the units formed in the Grand Duchy and those from the Crown were the buttons: silver for Polish and golden for Lithuanian units.
+The only difference between the units formed in Lithuania and those from the Crown were the buttons: silver for Polish and golden for Lithuanian units.

+In the initial period of its existence, the national cavalry wore uniforms of former hussar and armored banners, and their attire was modeled on the Polish national costume, namely the żupan and kontusz.